 Who might be suitable for a Baha implant?

-The Baha bone conduction implant system offers smart, small and powerful technology designed to help people hear and communicate with confidence.
+The Baha bone conduction implant system offers smart, small3 and powerful4 technology designed to help people hear.

 Adults and children

-You can consider Baha implants for patients who:
+You may generally consider Baha implants for people who:

 Have conductive hearing loss in one or both ears.
-Patients with conductive hearing loss can benefit from the Baha system because it bypasses any conductive roadblock by routing sound directly to the cochlea via bone conduction.
+Some countries may require hearing loss in both ears.
+Patients with conductive hearing loss may benefit from the Baha system because it bypasses any conductive roadblock by routing sound directly to the cochlea via bone conduction.

 Have a mild to moderate mixed component to their hearing loss.
 The greater the air-bone gap, the more the candidate may benefit.